Optimism and Pessimism in Strategic Interactions under Ignorance: Relation to B o rgers Dominance

-Much in the same spirit of the procedures we defined in the previous sections, this is really everything we need to formalize in our language B{\"o}rgers Rationalizabilty, stated next.
+Much in the same spirit of the procedures we defined in the previous sections, this is really everything we need to formalize in our language B{\"o}rgers Rationalizability, stated next.